24 (TV series): Distribution

 24 was distributed across the globe.
 Kiefer Sutherland attributed the show's strong support from Fox to its early success in the UK.
 Its viewership in the UK decreased significantly when BBC Two lost the rights to subscription channel Sky One after the second season.

 Fox's then-sister cable network FX aired a 24-hour marathon of the first season on September 1, 2002 (Labor Day).

 The release of 24 on DVD had a significant impact on the success of the television series.
 In an interview with IGN in 2002, Sutherland revealed, "[24s] success in [the UK] was phenomenal.
 It was the biggest show the BBC has ever had.
 It was the number one DVD there, knocking off The Lord of the Rings, which is unheard of for a television show DVD to actually knock-out every feature DVD available.
 And that's because they showed it without commercials."
-The U.S. sales of the season one DVDs increased the audience size of season two by 25%.
+The American sales of the season one DVDs increased the audience size of season two by 25%.

 A special edition of the first season was released on May 20, 2008.
 The new set includes a seventh disc of bonus features, while discs 1–6 contain all 24 episodes with deleted scenes, audio commentaries, and 5 extended episodes.
 The set was packaged in a steel box.

 The television film 24: Redemption was released on DVD in Region 1 on November 25, 2008, and in Region 2 on December 1, 2008.
 The DVD contains the broadcast version as well as an extended version with optional audio commentary, a making-of featurette, child soldiers in Africa featurette, a season 6 recap, and the first 17 minutes of the season 7 premiere episode.

 The seventh season was the first season to be released on Blu-ray format.
 The eighth season, also on Blu-ray, was released simultaneously with the complete series set on DVD.
 On December 2, 2017, all eight seasons, 24: Redemption, 24: Live Another Day and 24: Legacy were released on Blu-ray individually and in a box set by Fox Japan.

 All eight seasons and 24: Redemption are available for purchase or rental on iTunes, Amazon Video on Demand, and previously the Zune Marketplace.
 24 was available on Netflix in the United States, but was pulled from the service on April 1, 2014, and also pulled from the UK.
 The show was pulled from Netflix Canada on January 1, 2018.
 In 2021, the series was added to streaming service Disney+ worldwide except for the United States where it is on Hulu, following the acquisition of 21st Century Fox by Disney in 2019.
 All episodes were made available in HD.

 In Australia, 24: The Complete Series was released on December 1, 2010, and was re-issued with a new designed box on November 2, 2016.